eXtremeDB-64 repeatedly sets, then breaks, its own speed records.

-McObject’s eXtremeDB-64 database provides the real-time 64-bit processing to greatly accelerate sorting, retrieving and analyzing with very large data stores.
+McObject’s eXtremeDB-64 database provides 64-bit processing to greatly accelerate sorting, retrieving and analyzing with very large data stores.

 Compared to traditional 32-bit processors, 64-bit technology approximately doubles the amount of data a CPU can handle per clock cycle, and increases the amount of memory a system can address, from approximately 3GB, to more than one terabyte (1000GB).